caflores1094/smallworldresale/README.md

 This is a website for a local Los Angeles small business: Small World Children’s Resale Boutique.

-Checkout the deployed site: SmallWorldResale.com
+Checkout the deployed site: [smallworldresale.com](http://smallworldresale.com)

+(Content is still under construction according to client's wishes)

 ## Getting Started